wir3z/hubitat/owntracks-hubitat/README.md

 	- verticalAccuracy : vertical accuracy
 	- address : Full address of the location (if available) or lat,lon
 	- streetAddress : Street address of the location (if available) or lat,lon
-	- Member_Location : HTML status tile
+	- MemberLocation : HTML status tile
 - Additional Attribute Description for APK 2.4.16.
 	- wifi : on/off
 	- batterySaver : 0/1, 1 indicates the phone is in battery saver mode